 A tractor (two-wheel or 4-wheel) is useless by itself; its usefulness is dictated by the implements that are powered by it and enable it to perform different types of work.
 In omitting information on the full range of available implements, the author somewhat “sells short” the capabilities of the two-wheel tractor (excluded examples are straw chopping/blowing, stump grinding, mini-trenching, crimper-rolling, vacuum-seeding, electrical power generation, etc. [A Hay-baler gets a cursory mention, but is not included in the “selected enterprise example” relating to grassland])

 I will let the reader hypothesize as to the motivation behind this omission of valuable information in an otherwise well-researched and useful book.
-In total, it is a valuable work, full of useful information, and it adds to the body of published material regarding a highly practical equipment sector that most Americans are woefully uneducated about.
+Note added May 2024: We now have more clarity on the “omissions” mentioned above…We have it on good authority that Mr. Loeks was actually contracted by BCS America to write his book.
+So it is virtually 100% a “BCS-America-approved Adversitement”.
+The “omissions” make a lot more sense in this light!
+And: Regarding that the author seems to “recommend” the BCS model 739: We suspect that BCS America “donated” this model to the author…this is just a theory, but it would explain the author’s “lean” toward this model.
+But in total: It is a valuable work, full of useful information, and it adds to the body of published material regarding a highly practical equipment sector that most Americans are woefully uneducated about.
 (And good news: If you’re reading this, you’ve already found our website, which fills in the “blanks” in Mr. Loek’s book with a complete and “non-brand-specific” offering of walk-behind tractors and implements!)